-However, aside from these main differences that are between payday loans and personal loans, the article below provides for many others which help to set the two options apart.
+However, aside from these main differences that are between payday loans and personal loans, the article below provides for many others which helps to set the two options apart.

 Loan Processing Period

-- Payday loans are thus typically processed quickly, while most of the personal loans may require several days or even a couple of weeks for the purpose of processing.
+- Payday loans are thus typically processed quickly, while most of the personal loans may require several days or even a couple of weeks for processing.

-- Due to the fact that payday loans are often approved within minutes and the loans are disbursed the next business day, they thus may seem to have the upper hand for the borrowers who are facing an urgent situation.
+- Because payday loans are often approved within minutes and the loans are disbursed the next business day, they thus may seem to have the upper hand for the borrowers who are facing an urgent situation.

-- The repayment period of personal loans have the repayment periods which ranges form several months to a year or even two years.
+- The repayment period of personal loans has the repayment periods which ranges from several months to a year or even two years.

 - By contrast, the repayment period for the payday loans can either be as short as one week, although many of the payday loans have repayment periods which lasts closer to two weeks.

-- Such renewals also extends to the loan so that a two-week loan can thus end up taking several months or more than a year to be repaid in full.
+- Such renewals also extend to the loan so that a two-week loan can thus end up taking several months or more than a year to be repaid in full.